DIY: Create your own Maison Fauve hair bow barrette

 -

-The central strip to cut x1
+The central band to be cut x1

 Your pieces are ready to start sewing.
 Seam allowances are included and are 1 cm.